Last Updated on September 21, 2023 by Samantha Harris

-Also known as ulcerative shell disease, it’s a condition that occurs from bacteria found inside a tortoise’s body or environment, like contaminated water.
-The bacteria will infect the blood vessels inside the tortoise’s shell.
+Also known as ulcerative shell disease, shell rot occurs from bacteria in a tortoise’s body or environment, like contaminated water.
+The bacteria will infect the blood vessels inside the shell.

-Shell rot can lead to cracks in the shell, but it can also result from existing cracks.
-For example, if your tortoise falls, bacteria may enter through the cracks and begin to grow inside the shell.
+Shell rot can lead to cracks in the shell but can also result from existing cracks.
+So, bacteria may enter through the cracks and grow inside the shell.

-The risk of shell rot is further increased if your tortoise lives in an unclean environment.
+The risk of shell rot is further increased if the tortoise lives in an unclean environment.

-Pyramiding causes abnormalities of the skeletal structure, so the shell is more prone to cracking.
+Pyramiding causes abnormalities in the skeletal structure, so the shell is more prone to cracking.

 Can a Tortoise Survive with a Cracked Shell?

-Most pet tortoises with cracked shells recover, but some struggle with limited mobility.
-They may require easier access to food and water, and they’ll need regular veterinary check-ups.
+Most pet tortoises with cracked shells recover, but some struggle with mobility.
+They may require easier access to food and water and ongoing vet visits.

 However, the survival rate is lower if the cracked shell has damaged the internal organs, especially the lungs.
-The tortoise may not survive long if a vet cannot treat these secondary injuries quickly.
+The tortoise may not survive long if a vet can’t treat these secondary injuries quickly.

 Tortoise shells are made of keratin and bone, which are organic matter that can heal over time.

-Certain injuries are minor and can heal on their own in a few weeks.
+Certain injuries are minor and can heal in a few weeks.
 These might include scratches or thin cracks near the tail, which are usually caused by aggressive mating or fighting.

 The healing process will be faster if the wounds are cleaned and disinfected.
-If there are minor cracks in the shell, a temporary plaster cast may be applied to protect the wound.
+If the shell has minor cracks, a temporary plaster cast may be applied to protect the wound.

 Cracks that are deep, wide, or bleeding heavily require more intensive veterinary care.
-A vet can apply a medical-grade epoxy resin to join the cracked pieces together.
+A vet can apply a medical-grade epoxy resin to join the cracked pieces of the shell.

 A tortoise can take several months to recover from a severe shell injury.
-Unfortunately, if the wound is deep enough to impact the organs, it may succumb to secondary complications before healing.
+Unfortunately, if the wound is deep enough to impact the organs, it may succumb to secondary complications.